Bayesian cluster analysis: Point estimation and credible balls: Introduction

 \section{Introduction}

 Clustering is widely studied in statistics and machine learning, with applications in a variety of fields.
 Numerous models and algorithms for clustering exist, and new studies which apply these methods to cluster new datasets or develop novel models or algorithms are constantly being produced.
-Classical algorithms such as agglomerative hierarchical clustering or the k-means algorithm (\cite{Hartigan79}) are popular, but only explore a nested subset of partitions or require specifying the number of clusters apriori.
-Moreover, it is difficult to assess statistical properties, such as uncertainty on the number of clusters.
+Classical algorithms such as agglomerative hierarchical clustering or the k-means algorithm (\cite{Hartigan79}) are popular but only explore a nested subset of partitions or require specifying the number of clusters apriori.
+Moreover, they are largely heuristic and not based on formal models, prohibiting the use of statistical tools, for example, in determining the number of clusters.

+Model-based clustering methods utilize finite mixture models, where each mixture component corresponds to a cluster (\cite{FR02}).
+Problems of determining the number of clusters and the component probability distribution can be dealt with through statistical model selection, for example, through various information criteria.
+The expectation-maximization (EM) algorithm is typically used for maximum likelihood estimation (MLE) of the mixture model parameters.
+Given the MLEs of the parameters, the posterior probability that a data point belongs to a class can be computed through Bayes rule.
+The cluster assignment of the data point corresponds to the class with maximal posterior probability, with the corresponding posterior probability reported as a measure of uncertainty.
+Importantly, however, this measure of uncertainty ignores uncertainty in the parameter estimates.
+As opposed to MLE, Bayesian mixture models incorporate prior information on the parameters and allow one to assess uncertainty in the clustering structure unconditional on the parameter estimates.

-Bayesian nonparametric clustering or random partition models (\cite{Q1}) are becoming increasingly popular, as they overcome many of the drawbacks of classical algorithms.
-A Bayesian nonparametric treatment of the clustering problem involves assigning a prior over the space of all possible partitions of the data and computing the posterior of the partition given the data.
-Thus, instead of returning a single clustering solution, Bayesian nonparametric models provide a posterior over the entire space of clusterings, expressing our belief and uncertainty in the clustering structure given the data.
+Bayesian nonparametric mixture models assume that the number of components is infinite.
+As opposed to finite mixture models, this not only avoids specification of the number of components but also allows the number of clusters present in the data to grow unboundedly as more data is collected.
+Bayesian nonparametric mixture models induce a random partition model (\cite{Q1}) of the data points into clusters, and the posterior of the random partition reflects our belief and uncertainty of the clustering structure given the data.